 Scratching Noises - Black rats in particular are agile climbers, earning them their common name – the roof rat.
 They can easily gain access into loft spaces and upper floors of buildings, so scratching noises at night may suggest their presence.
 Brown rats on the other hand, are less adept climbers and more likely to be identified by a grinding or chattering noise they make with their teeth known as bruxing – as they scurry under decking, sheds and floorboards.

 Footprints (running tracks) - Rats leave foot and tail marks in dusty, less-used areas of buildings.
 Shining a strong flashlight at a low angle should reveal tracks clearly.
 To establish if an infestation is active, sprinkle fine flour or talc along a small stretch of floor near the footprints and check for fresh tracks the next day.

 Rub Marks - Rats use established routes along skirting boards and walls due to their poor eyesight.
 Grease and dirt on their bodies leave smudges and dark marks on both objects and surfaces they repeatedly brush against.
 These marks may indicate rodent activity, but as smears may remain for a long period of time, they are not a good gauge of an active infestation.

 Burrows - Brown rats are well known for digging and excavating extensive burrow systems for shelter, food storage and nesting.
 They build burrows next to solid objects or structures (decking, garden sheds, garages etc.) and are also found in secluded, well vegetated areas such as gardens and wasteland.

 If you think you have rats, it is important to act quickly to control the level of infestation and reduce the health risks posed by this rodent.

 You can also take practical steps now to proof your home or business and prevent rats.

-Call us to arrange for effective solutions to get rid of rats quickly.
+Call us on 1890 666 444 to arrange a free callout and get effective solutions to get rid of rats quickly.